Introduction: DIY: Motorcycle GPS Tracker Install With Remote Engine Disconnect

 Step 10.4: Install the Ground Wire

 Once that's done, install the ground wire.
-I simply attached it to the bolt on the right side of the ABS pump bracket.
+I simply attached it to the bolt on the ABS pump bracket.
 Make sure some paint is removed so you have a good connection to ground.

 Step 10.5: Install the Microphone